ada-c17/back-end-inspiration-board/api_reference.md

 ---

-## Delete All Cards of Board bu Board ID
+## Delete All Cards of Board by Board ID

 **Endpoint:** DELETE '/boards/(id)/cards'